Essentials of Mental Health Nutrition

 - How specific diagnoses may affect the client’s ability to adhere to a nutritional program.

 After this course you will be able to

-Dr. Leslie Korn is a renowned expert in mental health nutrition and traumatology and has provided over 50,000 hours of clinical care in nutrition, bodywork and psychotherapy.
+Dr. Leslie Korn is a renowned expert in Natural medicine and Integrative Medicine for mental health and chronic physical illness.
+She has provided over 50,000 hours of clinical care by integrating in nutrition, herbal medicine, bodywork, yoga and psychotherapy.

 Click here to visit Dr. Korn's website.

 This course is an intermediate level course for clinicians in the field of nutrition, mental health and integrative medicine.

 If you are not a professional, but an individual seeking new ideas to improve your mental and emotional well being, it is very accessible and full of simple steps to take.
 You may also want to introduce your practitioner to these concepts to help you implement these changes.

 - Individuals who would like to expand their knowledge on the topic of nutrition and mental health.

 - Nutrition Professional who would like to integrate mental health nutrition skills into their practice.